Board of Directors

 Tina Amber, Ex Officio (term expires April 2014)

 Tina is retired from Macy*s where she managed regional operations for twenty five years.
 In that role she was responsible for operating stores profitably.
-She is currently the chair of the board development committee.
-As a member of the former Girl Scouts of Francisco Bay Area Council she served as a member of the nominating committee, the governance task force and the strategic planning committee.
-Her volunteer operational positions included chair of the Crossroads Association, association cookie chair, troop leader and council trainer.
-She volunteers at a Girl Scout resident camp each summer where she leads a backpacking unit.
-She has been active with many community organizations in the East Bay communities of Pleasanton and Danville where she has resided.
+She is currently the chair of the Board Development Committee tasked with recruiting board members.
+As a member of the former Girl Scouts of Francisco Bay Area Council she served as a member of the nominating committee, the governance task force, recognitions committee and the strategic planning committee.
+Her other volunteer operational positions in Girl Scouts have included chair of the Crossroads Association, Association Cookie Chair, and Council Facilitator (trainer).
+She led two troops, taking girls from middle school through high school.
+Each summer she continues to volunteer her time to help run a Girl Scout resident camp in the Sierra's.
+She has been active with many community organizations in the East Bay communities of Pleasanton and Danville where she has resided, including President of League of Women Voters, President of Junior Women's Club and fundraising chair for various sport teams.
 She is the mother of six young women, two who obtained the Gold Award.
 Tina is a lifetime member of GSUSA.
 She is a graduate of UC Berkeley with a degree in biology and the University of Oregon with a graduate degree in public administration.

 Kim Barrier (term expires April 2014)

-Kim is the chief information officer for Bio-Rad Laboratories, a $1.9B multi-national manufacturer supplying instrumentation, laboratory apparatus, reagents, test kits and informatics to the life science research and clinical diagnostics markets.
+Kim is the chief information officer for Bio-Rad Laboratories, a $2B multi-national manufacturer supplying instrumentation, laboratory apparatus, reagents, test kits and informatics to the life science research and clinical diagnostics markets.
 Headquartered in Hercules, CA, Bio-Rad serves more than 85,000 research and industry customers worldwide through its global network of operations.
 An information technology executive with global experience in IT strategy, application delivery, technical operations, and infrastructure support, Kim has led IT teams at Johnson & Johnson, Lucent Technologies, and Space Systems/Loral.
 She also served in the United States Army for 10 years as a helicopter and airplane pilot where she commanded two aviation companies.
 She has served in Germany, Korea, Panama, and Washington D.C.
 Kim graduated from the United States Military Academy and holds a Masters of Business Administration from Strayer College.
+She was selected as the 2012 CIO of the Year – Rising Star by San Francisco Business Times & Silicon Valley/San Jose Business Journal.
 Kim was a Girl Scout during her 1st – 7th grade in Southern California.

-Suzanne was appointed to the board in 2010, between elections, to fill a vacancy.
+Suzanne was appointed to the Board in 2010, between elections, to fill a vacancy.
 She is a partner in the law firm of Wilson Sonsini Goodrich & Rosati.
 She joined the firm in 1988 and was promoted to partner in 1995.
-Suzanne handles technology and intellectual property transactions for companies in a variety of industries, including software, Internet, communications and cleantech.
+Suzanne handles technology and intellectual property transactions for companies in a variety of industries, including software, Internet, communications and Cleantech.
 She has advised many of the Silicon Valley’s most prominent companies from start-up to maturity.
-Suzanne has participated in the management of the law firm in various capacities: she is currently a member of the policy committee, and has also served as chair of the nominating committee and on the board of directors, operations committee, member compensation committee, management committee and strategic planning committee.
-She received her B.A. from Middlebury College, a M.S. in engineering from Columbia University and a J.D. from Stanford Law School.
-She is a former member of the board of visitors, Columbia University School of Engineering and Applied Sciences and the national board of directors, Watermark (formerly Forum for Women Entrepreneurs and Executives).
-Suzanne has received many honors and recognitions, including being named a 2009 Woman of Influence, by the Silicon Valley/San Joe Business Journal.
-She is a frequent speaker and author; recent topics include cloud computing and intellectual property transactions for cleantech companies.
-She is the mother of three daughters, ages 14, 18 and 22.
-Suzanne was a Girl Scout leader in Palo Alto for her middle daughter’s troop, where two girls (including her daughter) earned their Gold Awards.
+Suzanne has participated in the management of the law firm in various capacities; she is currently a member of the Policy Committee, and has also served as chair of the Nominating Committee and on the Board of Directors, Operations Committee, Member Compensation Committee, Management Committee and Strategic Planning Committee.
+She received her B.A. from Middlebury College, a M.S. in Engineering from Columbia University and a J.D. from Stanford Law School.
+She is a former member of the Board of Visitors, Columbia University School of Engineering and Applied Sciences and the National Board of Directors, Watermark (formerly Forum for Women Entrepreneurs and Executives).
+Suzanne has received many honors and recognitions, including being named a 2009 Woman of Influence, by the Silicon Valley/San Jose Business Journal.
+She is a frequent speaker and author; recent topics include cloud computing, mobile payments and intellectual property transactions for Cleantech companies.
+Suzanne is the mother of three daughters, ages 15, 19 and 23.
+She was a Girl Scout leader in Palo Alto for her middle daughter’s troop, where two girls (including her daughter) earned their Gold Awards.

 Ellen Bermingham (term expires April 2014)

-Ellen was the director of marketing at Cisco Services at Cisco Systems where she created and rolled out sales programs to grow product and service revenue globally.
-Previous experience includes marketing roles at Oracle, business process consulting at Arthur Andersen and financial advisory services at Coopers and Lybrand.
-Prior to business school, Ellen completed the finance and accountant’s development program at Chevron and worked in New York as well as in the Bay Area in different finance roles.
-She holds a MBA with a concentration in finance and accounting from University of Chicago and a bachelor’s from University of California, Davis.
-Ellen started as a Brownie Girl Scout in the Pleasant Hill and earned the honor of First Class Scout in high school.
+Most recently, Ellen was a marketing director at Cisco Systems where she created and rolled out services sales programs to grow product and service revenue globally.
+Before joining Cisco, Ellen held marketing roles at Oracle, business process consulting at Arthur Andersen and financial advisory services at Coopers and Lybrand.
+Prior to business school, Ellen worked for Chevron in finance.
+She earned an MBA in finance and accounting from the University of Chicago and a bachelor’s degree from the University of California, Davis.
+Ellen started as a Brownie Girl Scout while living in Walnut Creek and earned the honor of First Class Scout in high school.
 Through Girl Scouting, she developed a love for the outdoors and a sense of adventure.
 Her favorite badge was the Dabbler.
-Ellen and her husband reside in San Francisco and Napa and enjoy the outdoors, running, skiing, and cycling.
+Ellen and her husband reside in San Francisco and Napa.
+They enjoy cooking, traveling and cycling.

-Laurie is vice president of Loomis, Sayles & Company.
-She is based in the company's San Francisco office and works with endowment, foundation and pension fund institutional clients.
-Laurie's role is to help clients implement their investment objectives and to communicate portfolio positioning and strategies.
-Laurie’s investment career has spanned several decades and has included senior level positions at institutional investment firms such as Wellington Management Company (2000 to 2008), Oppenheimer Capital (1997 to 2000) and Barrow, Hanley Mewhinney and Strauss (1995 to 1997).
+Laurie is a Principal at Hall Capital Partners, LLC, an investment firm in San Francisco, where her work focuses on helping endowments and foundations invest across all asset classes with a focus on alternative investment strategies.
+Laurie’s investment career has spanned several decades and has included senior level positions at institutional investment firms such as Loomis, Sayles and Company (2008 to 2011), Wellington Management Company (2000 to 2008), Oppenheimer Capital (1997 to 2000) and Barrow, Hanley Mewhinney and Strauss (1995 to 1997).
 Laurie has also had experience overseeing the investment of a $2 billion pension plan at Pacific Enterprises.
 Laurie earned both a BS and an MBA from Pepperdine University.
 She is a chartered financial analyst and member of the CFA Society of San Francisco.
 Laurie enjoys skiing, Arabian horses, travel, residential construction and remodeling, and outdoor activities.
-Laurie especially enjoys spending time in the greater Yellowstone area and believes her experiences growing up as a Girl Scout was key to developing her love and appreciation for the great outdoors.
-She currently serves on both the investment and finance committees of Girl Scouts of Northern California.
-Laurie resides in Mill Valley.
+Laurie especially enjoys spending time in the greater Yellowstone area and believes her experiences growing up as a Girl Scout were key to developing her love and appreciation for the great outdoors.
+Laurie currently serves on both the investment and finance committees of Girl Scouts of Northern California and resides in Mill Valley.

 Karen Derr Gilbert (term expires April 2014)